Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

-When growing long hair we first have to make sure that you are healthy and not deficient in any nutrients.
-When you are properly nourished your body is in a happy state and it can allocate resources for the growth of hair on your head.
+When growing long hair, we first have to make sure that you are healthy and not deficient in any nutrients.
+When you are properly nourished, your body is in a happy state and it can allocate resources for the growth of the hair on your head.
 By not getting enough nutrients, the last thing your body wants to do is support the growth something that is not vital to staying alive.
-So when practicing calorie restriction we must maintain good nutrition if we want to keep our hair.

-Growing really long hair can take years for some people.
-For me, it took me only two years to see my hair grow from my neck to my waist!
+Growing really long hair can take years for some people and can be frustratingly slow if you’re starting off with a short hairstyle.
+It took me only two years to see my hair grow from my neck to my waist!
+It was very fast.

 In other cases where vitamin and mineral deficiencies might be present, you can take a hair supplement that contains vitamins, which may speed up hair growth.

 1. Leafy Greens – Spinach and kale are packed with nutrition.
 In fact, kale is one of the most nutritious greens you can eat!
 Throw some spinach or kale into the blender and make a green smoothie to get the most out of them.
 Blending can increase the availability of nutrients for your body to absorb, especially beta-carotene.
 They also are high in iron which is very important for hair growth.

 2. Nuts – A great snack and great for your hair too!
 Eating a handful of walnuts each day will increase oil production in your scalp and help keep your hair strong and less prone to split ends and breakage.
 My second suggestion is to eat one Brazil nut each day for Selenium.
 It’s important not to get too little or too much of this important mineral.
 And finally, eat a few almonds for some biotin.